 Remember, every failure contains a treasure trove of valuable lessons if you take the time to look for them.

-So look for the lessons to be learned and implement them in your life as you set your goals for the year ahead — and you’ll make sure that 2019 is a truly phenomenal year for you.
+So look for the lessons to be learned and implement them in your life as you set your goals for the year ahead — and you’ll make sure that the next year is a truly phenomenal.